Vaihtoehtoiset kirjoitusmuodot

 - A biography.

-- (video games) One of the player's chances to play, lost when a mistake is made.
+- (video games) One of the player's chances to play, lost when the player's character dies or when certain mistakes are made.

 Esimerkit